-- The substrate solution to be used alongside the VRIII should be based on serum electrolytes, measured daily and selected from: - 0.45% saline with 5% glucose and0.15% potassium chloride (KCI) - 0.45% saline with 5% glucose and 0.3% KCl.
+- The substrate solution to be used alongside the VRIII should be based on serum electrolytes, measured daily and selected from: - 0.45% saline with 5% glucose and 0.15% potassium chloride (KCl) - o 0.45% saline with 5% glucose and 0.3% KCl.

 - Very occasionally, the patient may develop hyponatraemia without signs of fluid or salt overload.
-In these rare circumstances it is acceptable to prescribe one of the following solutions as the substrate solution. - 0.9% saline with 5% glucose and 0.15% KCI - o 0.9% saline with 5% glucose and 0.3% KCl.
+In these rare circumstances it is acceptable to prescribe one of the following solutions as the substrate solution. - 0.9% saline with 5% glucose and0.15% KCl - o 0.9% saline with 5% glucose and 0.3% KCl.